 Pediatrics bones and fractures are different than those in adults.
 A common wrist injury in kids is known as a “buckle fracture”.
 While adult bones tends to crack like a piece of chalk, the forearm bones (radius and ulna) of kids tend to “buckle”, or collapse and deform like a piece of Play-Doh.

 While most buckle fractures of the wrist heal uneventfully, some wrist fractures in kids may need to be set.
-The degree of “displacement” (the shift or angulation of the bone pieces) along with the child’s age determines the ideal treatment.
+The degree of “displacement” (the shift or angulation of the bone pieces), along with the child’s age determines the ideal treatment.
 Older kids (>10 years old) have less ability to "remodel" the bone.
 The older the child, the less time available for the bone to straighten itself out with normal growth.
 Minimally displaced fractures usually heal uneventfully in a cast or splint.
 Occasionally, the fracture fragments are shifted or notably angled.
 In these cases, setting the bone may be required to minimize growth disturbances and optimize function of the hand going forward.

 Throughout treatment, it is important to continue to move the fingers to prevent stiffness and minimize swelling.
-After the fracture heals, therapy may be needed to recover motion of the wrist, strength, and function.
+After the fracture heals, therapy may occasionally be needed to recover motion of the wrist, strength, and function.
 In general, kids tend to recover their motion and strength much more quickly than adults, and most kids are back to themselves after a couple of months.